-The 5 best Local beers and where to drink them
+The 5 best local beers and where to drink them in Brussels

 1) Cantillon Geuze

 The first sip comes as a shock, but this classic Brussels sour beer may gradually win you over.
 It’s brewed in an authentically old Brussels brewery down by the Midi Station using a traditional process that goes back centuries.
 It’s sometimes called the Champagne of beers, yet Cantillon is sold in less than a dozen Brussels bars.

 This light Belgian ale with a hint of hops is gaining a following in Brussels, partly due to the beautiful label.
 It is brewed by the Brasserie de la Senne, which launched in rural Flanders but recently moved to industrial Molenbeek.

 Olivier de Brauwere and Sébastien Morvan launched a new craft beer called Delta in the summer of 2013.
 Supported by crowdfunding, they have gone on to develop several other beers, including Dark Sister and the lovely German-style Grosse Bertha.
 They create their beers in a brewing lab located in an abandoned brewhouse in downtown Brussels, open from Thursday to Saturday.